Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 A phase 3 trial studies how well a new treatment (including surgical procedures) works compared to the standard treatment (standard of care).

-It studies the best way to give the new treatment to get the most benefit and whether the new treatment is better than the current standard treatment.
+It studies the best way to give the new treatment to get the most benefit and whether the new treatment is better than the standard treatment.

 A phase 3 trial may study different doses of the same drug, different drug combinations or different sequences of giving drugs (for example, which drug is best to give first).